-Just 2.12% of credit card accounts are currently at least 30 days delinquent.
+Just 2.25% of Americans’ total outstanding credit card balances are currently at least 30 days delinquent.

-According to the most recent delinquency data from the Fed, the 30-day delinquency rate (or the number of folks who are currently at least 30 days late with their credit card payment) rose from 2.02% — the lowest since tracking began in 1991 — to 2.12% in the fourth quarter of 2020.
-That’s a small increase from Q3 but is still well below delinquency rates seen earlier in the year.
+According to the most recent delinquency data from the Fed, the 30-day delinquency rate (or the percentage of total outstanding credit card balances currently at least 30 days overdue) rose from 2.09% to 2.25% in the fourth quarter of 2022.

 That’s the fifth straight quarter of increases, keeping rates above 2% for the second straight quarter.
 However, delinquency rates are still near historic lows.
 Before falling below 2% in the first quarter of 2021, rates had never dropped below that number since tracking began in 1991.

 It’s a huge difference from what we saw during the Great Recession, when delinquencies peaked at nearly 7% in 2009.